-- A. Based on the plans and documents submitted with the application, testimony and information provided by the applicant, and the reasons set forth in the Planning Department Staff Report, the project as submitted is inconsistent with Design Review Criteria 5, 6, 7, 9, 12, 15, and 19 in Section 118-251 of the Miami Beach Code. - B. Based on the plans and documents submitted with the application, testimony and information provided by the applicant, and the reasons set forth in the Planning Department Staff Report, the project as submitted is inconsistent with Sea Level Rise Criteria 1, 5, 6, 9, and 10 in Section 133-50(a) of the Miami Beach Code. - C. The project would be consistent with the criteria and requirements of Section 118-251 and/ or Section 133-50(a) if the following conditions are met: - 1.
-Revised elevation, site plan and floor plan drawings shall be submitted to and approved by staff; at a minimum, such drawings shall incorporate the following: - a.
-The architect shall redesign the second floor central restaurant/lounge area to comply with Section 142-902(2)e.2.
-The proposed restaurant located on the amenity level of the Center Tower shall be restricted to patrons and seat count pursuant to Section 142-902(2)e.2., as may be amended from time to time. - b.
-The final design and details of the proposed pergola/shade structures located in north pool deck shall be provided, in a manner to be reviewed and
+- The Board has jurisdiction pursuant to Section 118-252(a) of the Miami Beach Code.
+The property is not located within a designated local historic district and is not an individually designated historic site. - B. Based on the plans and documents submitted with the application, testimony and information provided by the applicant, and the reasons set forth in the Planning Department Staff Report, the project as submitted is inconsistent with Design Review Criteria 5, 6, 7, 9, 12, 15, and 19 in Section 118-251 of the Miami Beach Code. - Based on the plans and documents submitted with the application, testimony and information provided by the applicant, and the reasons set forth in the Planning Department Staff Report, the project as submitted is inconsistent with Sea Level Rise Criteria 1, 5, 6, 9, and 10 in Section 133-50(a) of the Miami Beach Code. - The project would be consistent with the criteria and requirements of Section 118-251 and/ or Section 133-50(a) if the following conditions are met: - 1.
+Revised elevation, site plan and floor plan drawings shall be submitted to and approved by staff; at a minimum, such drawings shall incorporate the following: - The final design and details of the proposed pergola/shade structures located in north pool deck shall be provided, in a manner to be reviewed and